 - We do this when Beau absolutely needs it. (ie. during his recovery after his PU Surgery)

 - We’ve also done this when Beau refuses to eat because he’s feeling unsettled to make sure he at least has enough fluids in him.

 - Get a water fountain

 - If cats hear water or see flowing water they are more likely to drink.
-I can personally testify that Kalista, Beau and Walker all started drinking more as soon as I put in a fountain.
+I can personally testify that Kalista, Beau and Walker all started drinking more as soon as I put out a fountain.
 Sometimes they’ll be coming to bed and turn around to drink since our fountain is near the bed.
 Once they’re all done they hop up for cuddles!

 - Cats can avoid stagnant water because they feel like it is polluted or may have rot/waste.
 Flowing water makes them feel like it is fresh since it’s constantly pushing germs downstream.

 - Make sure you’ve properly placed your water bowls.

 - You’d be surprised how many cats aren’t drinking because where the water is placed isn’t ideal.
 Put multiple water dishes in your home and make sure they are away from food or water.
 Some cats won’t want to drink water because it’s too close to their food and they instinctually understand that normally where there is food, there is rot which seeps into the water and makes it bad to drink.
 Hallways, bedrooms, living rooms and kitchens are ideal places for water bowls.
 Anywhere that’s near you, especially because your kitty will most likely follow you around the house and will notice the water bowls on their way!

 Take out dry from their diet completely or mix water into it